2022 Winnipeg Election Results

-Our candidate data retrieval process is available in our FAQ.
+Our questionnaire and candidate data retrieval processes are available in our FAQ.

-Scott Gillingham - St. James
+Scott Gillingham - Mayoral Candidates

-What experience will you bring to complement your role as (Mayor / Councillor / School Trustee)?
+What experience will you bring to compliment your role as (Mayor / Councillor / School Trustee)?

 What are some issues that you would like to stand for in your role as (Mayor / Councillor / School Trustee), and why are these issues important to you?